You are currently viewing Ways to improve French skills for targeted Express Entry Draws

 • Post comments:0 Comments

-Express Entry Draws: In the past few months, Express Entry has started doing tailored category-based draws for federal candidates who meet Canada’s economic and demographic goals.
-One of these groups of candidates for 2023 is people who can speak French.
+Recently, Express Entry has begun conducting category-based draws for federal immigration candidates who meet Canada’s economic and demographic needs.
+One of the major targeted groups for 2023 and beyond is French-speaking candidates.

 Rosetta Stone